thecoder08/my-os/README.md

 - [-] Dynamic memory allocation (half done, currently malloc just returns an increasing pointer and cannot be free'd)
 - [-] FAT16 FS support (read-only at the moment)
 - [x] Partition table (needs to be written once we have ATA driver)
+- [x] Loading an external shell program from disk
 - [ ] Graphical Shell with terminal emulator, calculator, and text editor
-- [x] Loading an external shell program from disk
+- [ ] Preemptive multitasking with round-robin scheduler
 ## Running the OS
 Use
 ```